Tesla’s Musk earns $770M in stock options, company confirms

 All told, the incentives approved by Tesla’s board in 2018 consist of 20.3 million stock options that will be doled out in 12 different bundles if the company is able to reach progressively more difficult financial goals.
 It’s one of the biggest corporate pay packages in U.S. history.

 In order for Musk to receive all 20.3 million stock options, Tesla will have to generate adjusted annual earnings of $14 billion on annual revenue of $175 billion coupled with a market value of $650 billion.
-In the past four quarters, Tesla has reported adjusted earnings totaling $3.6 billion on revenue totaling $26 billion.
+In the past four quarters, Tesla, which is based in Palo Alto, California, has reported adjusted earnings totaling $3.6 billion on revenue totaling $26 billion.